gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 Upgrade the AI assistant from a full-response model to a streaming response that renders tokens progressively as they arrive from the Anthropic API.
 Implementation requires: a `TransformStream` to convert the Anthropic SDK stream format to a browser-readable stream, a custom `useStreamingResponse` React hook, and updates to the AssistantPanel component.
 No schema changes required.
 The streaming upgrade is planned as a dedicated technical article topic.

 **Expanded State Coverage for Fish Stocking Data**
 The v1.0 build integrates fish stocking data for one US state.
 Expanding to additional states requires research into each state wildlife agency's data format and access method, as they vary significantly.
-Implementation is additive — new state-specific fetchers in `lib/` and new seed data.
+Implementation is additive, new state-specific fetchers in `lib/` and new seed data.

 **Community Hatch Pattern Predictions** Algorithmically derived hatch timing predictions based on accumulated community hatch report history, water temperature trends, and historical hatch timing by species.
-This is a data-availability-gated feature — meaningful predictions require at least one full year of community data.
+This is a data-availability-gated feature, as meaningful predictions require at least one full year of community data.
 Planned for consideration after the first fishing season of operation.